 to learn more.

 Education Services Specialists offer a wide range of academic advice including how to get started, what school to choose, what program to study, tools to research educational questions, whether or not to use distance learning, financial aid options, available basic skills courses, and more.
 Appointments are available throughout the day and walk-ins are always welcome.

-Achieving Higher Education (AHE) is a free, in-depth, 2-day class that covers getting started on a path to a college degree or certification after leaving the Marine Corps.
+Managing My Education (MY Education) is a free, in-depth, 2-day class that covers getting started on a path to a college degree or certification after leaving the Marine Corps.
 To register call 843-228-3889.

 Joint Service Transcript (JST) - Formerly SMART

 English Classes for Adults/Clases de Inglés Para Adultos

 Joint Service Transcript (JST) is an academically accepted record validated by the American Council on Education (ACE).
 The primary purpose of JST is to assist service members in obtaining college credit for their military experience.
 Go to www.jst.doded.mil, create an account and look at what may have been already earned.
 For questions or report transcript errors, please call the Education Office.

 research databases and continuing education classes are available to some retirees and veterans.